jefmud/minimus/README.md

 I was inspired by Richard Feynman, the famous physicist.
 He wrote on his blackboard, “What I cannot create I do not understand."
 I wanted to understand some of the deeper aspects of WSGI and frameworks.
 So why not, as per Feynman, create a framework so I can make a claim to understand these.

+I set forth on a rainy Saturday and a few cups of coffee to have a bit of fun with writing this.

 So in homage to my Framework heros-- Armin Ronacher and the Pallets Project (Flask and Pallets ecosystem), Ben Peterson (Paste), Ben Darnell (Tornado), and Marcell Helkamp (Bottle) --I humbly submit my framework however poorly written, but paved with good intentions.

 I have succeeded at some level, but can't recommend you use it for production just yet.
 I haven't completed writing tests yet.
 So "caveat emptor."